How to Remove Malware & Viruses From Android Phones (Oreo Version)

 In addition to watching your every keystroke on your device, Android malware can also do such horrible things as quietly send SMS message after SMS message, possibly running up a huge monthly tab for an unsuspecting user.

 The number one way for malware to be installed on an Android device is to piggyback itself onto a seemingly innocent app.

 Nearly 2 million devices are believed to be infected by malware called “FalseGuide,” which was hidden in over 40 apps posing as guides for popular games Pokemon GO and FIFA.

 FalseGuide adds any infected device to its botnet without their users’ knowledge.
 It then uses the infected devices for adware and various other nefarious purposes, using the principle of distributed computing across the devices.

-Devices enlisted into a botnet can be used to conduct DDoS attacks, and other nefarious purposes.
+Devices enlisted into a botnet can be used to conduct DDoS attacks and for other nefarious purposes.
 Such botnets have even been used in the past to penetrate private networks.

-Check Point Software Technologies notes the first apps containing the FalseGuide attack code were uploaded to the Google Play app store as early as November 2016, but were not discovered until April of 2017, leading to the installation of the malware on hundreds of thousands of devices before the apps were removed.
+Check Point Software Technologies notes that the first apps containing the FalseGuide attack code were uploaded to the Google Play app store as early as November 2016 but were not discovered until April of 2017, leading to the installation of the malware on hundreds of thousands of devices before the apps were removed from the store.

 Worsening Battery Life

-If you’ve had your Android device for awhile, you probably have a fairly good idea of how long your battery lasts between charges.
-If you usually get a day or two of use from a full charge, and all of a sudden you’re needing to find a charger by lunchtime, something might be going on.
+If you’ve had your Android device for awhile, you probably have a good idea of how long your battery lasts between charges.
+If you usually get a day or two of use from a full charge, and all of a sudden you need to find a charger by lunchtime, something might be going on.